 When applying for a VA home loan, borrowers hear a lot about something called debt-to-income ratio.

-In essence, debt-to-income ratio, or DTI ratio, compares a borrower’s total monthly debt payments to his or her gross monthly income.
-The world of VA lending looks at DTI a bit differently than the other major lending avenues (FHA, USDA, conventional), in that the agency only cares about one ratio, which factors in all of the borrower’s monthly debt, from housing costs and revolving debts to anything else that’s pertinent.
+Debt-to-income ratio (DTI) is an underwriting guideline that compares a borrower’s monthly debt payments to gross monthly income and helps lenders determine if you meet VA loan qualifications.
+VA lenders look for a DTI of 41 percent but evaluate it a bit differently than the other major lending avenues (FHA, USDA, conventional).
+VA lenders consider only one ratio, which factors in all of the borrower’s monthly debt, from housing costs and revolving debts to anything else that’s pertinent.

-The other major loan options tend to favor two separate DTI ratios, one solely for housing expenses and a second, holistic tally.
-You might hear them called front-end and back-end ratios.
+The other major loan options calculate two separate DTI ratios, one solely for housing expenses and a second, holistic tally.
+You might hear them called front-end and back-end ratios respectively.
 The VA considers only the back-end ratio.

 In general, the higher the ratio, the more likely that your monthly expenses will outstrip your monthly income.
 That’s a red flag for lenders who are constantly on the lookout for warning signs and potential indicators of mortgage default.

 Again, the VA uses a DTI benchmark of 41 percent.
 But prospective borrowers with a debt-to-income ratio above that threshold shouldn’t immediately resign themselves to renting.
 A DTI ratio greater than 41 percent triggers additional layers of fiscal scrutiny, but it doesn’t automatically disqualify you from obtaining a loan.

 Different lenders can have different caps on DTI ratios.
 Some might push beyond 50 percent or more, depending on the strength of your other financial and credit factors.

 Veterans with a DTI ratio above 41 percent must also meet a higher residual income requirement.
 That’s a separate income-related standard we cover elsewhere (See: Explaining the VA’s Residual Income Standard).